Up the river with plenty of paddles

 Riverland Young Queers + Allies

 An educational resource aimed at young people, parents and health professionals to help raise awareness about the LGBTQIA+ community in the Riverland in South Australia.
 The objectives of the campaign are to make sure young people don’t feel isolated, let them know that help is available, and to provide tips to parents and health care professionals on how to be supportive allies.

 We looked at other successful campaigns around gender, identity and sexuality for inspiration, and how to present the topic with compassion and understanding.
 We also considered the broader community in the Riverland.
-We found that humour was the most engaging and successful approach, but without trivialising the topic.

 Our solution is based around a play on the phrase ‘up the river without a paddle’, which we have changed to ‘plenty of paddles’.
 This helps to express that people in the Riverland are not alone, there is help available, and connects back to the local surroundings.
 This is all through a young, fun and playful tone.